bevennyamande/bevennyamande/_posts/2021-04-21-Year-of-Jellyfish.md

 ---
 layout: post
-title: DNS Manipulation - TryHackMe Room
+title: Year of the Jellyfish - TryHackMe Room
 ---

 Room: [Year of the Jellyfish](https://tryhackme.com/room/yearofthejellyfish)